kostya/thread_pool/README.md

 # thread_pool

 Simple Thread pool for Crystal.
-Only for calculate cpu heavy tasks in background threads.
+Only for calculate cpu heavy (or cpu blocked, like: libcurl) tasks in background threads.
 Not allowed to use any io operations (like: sockets, files, prints).
 THIS IS EXPIREMENTAL, may have bugs.

 ## Installation